polca/premise/benchmarks/change-report.md

 contains elapsed time, process peak RSS before the cached repeat, artifact paths, and cached-repeat time in `metrics.json`.
 Profiled runs additionally save pstats and cumulative/self-time tables.
 Inventory loading occurs before the timer;
-process peak RSS includes loading.
+process peak RSS includes loading. `input_seconds` measures loading separately, and `total_seconds` includes loading plus the first complete report.
+With `--read-only-checkpoints`, scenario checkpoints are read concurrently, as in `NewDatabase`; baseline runs retain the ordinary checkpoint reader.
 The captured checkpoint data is identical for both implementations.

+The benchmark defaults to `PYTHONHASHSEED=0` in a fresh interpreter.
+This also makes the reference implementation's floating-point sums over sets reproducible.
+Use `--scenarios-file` with a JSON array of scenario dictionaries and `--inventory-backend legacy` when capturing the four-scenario export workload.
+`profile_simapro_workflow.py` measures the complete build and SimaPro workflow.

+Worker profiles are saved separately under `workers/` when `--profile` is used.
+Their cumulative times overlap; do not add them to the parent's wall time.
+With optional `psutil`, `peak_process_tree_rss_bytes` samples aggregate parent and child RSS every 100 ms (shared mapped pages can be counted more than once).
+It is `null` when process inspection is unavailable.
+The original `peak_rss_bytes` remains the parent process's peak and must not be presented as the complete memory cost of parallel reporting.

 The comparator streams the Parquet audit in batches and checks its schema, row count, and ordered content, excluding only the generated report ID.
 It also